Khanate of Kalat: Geography

 The Khanate of Kalat covered the area of 53,995 sqmi.
 The territories of the Khanate of Kalat flactuated throughout its history.
-At the time of death of Mir Nasir Khan I in 1794, it comprised the Iranian province of Sistan and Balochistan, parts of Sindh and Afghan Balochistan as far as the Helmand river.
+At the time of death of Mir Nasir Khan I in 1794, it comprised the Iranian Balochistan, parts of Sindh and Afghan Balochistan as far as the Helmand River.
 Significantly reduced in the late 19th century, the princely state of Kalat occupied the central part of the territory of modern-day Balochistan province in Pakistan.
 To the north was the Baluchistan (Chief Commissioner's Province), part of British India.

 Administration

 Kalat state was divided into following sub-divisions: